pratheekdk9919/Euro-trends-BMW-x-ISM-field-project-for-mapping-Devops-roles-to-salary-data/README.md

 ### 4️⃣ Access Application
 Open browser: **http://localhost:5173**

-The app will auto-load the BMW dataset (39,676 records) on startup.
+The app will auto-load the dataset (39,676 records) on startup.

 ---